pnpm/rfcs/text/0001-catalogs.md

   react-redux: ^8.0.0
 ```

-Additionally, named catalogs can be created by adding a `namedCatalog` config.
+Additionally, named catalogs can be created by adding a `catalogs` config.
 Any named catalog will be available for reference through the `catalog:<name>` version specifier protocol.

 ```yaml
 packages: